mindis/CrawlFacebookPostTrees/README.md

 # Output
 The output of the application is constituted by two files for each post in input: postid.dat and postid_edgelist.csv.
-For example the application when running on the simple tree in the above example creates the following files:
+For example the application when running on the simple tree in the above example (figure.pdf) creates the following files:

 - example.dat (a graphic representation of the tree)